 11. Chill your sunscreen.

-After you lather your little one in sunscreen before heading to the beach, stick the sunscreen in your cooler to keep it chilled.
+Stick the sunscreen in your cooler to keep it chilled.
 When you re-apply at the beach, you’ll cool down baby’s body temperature too.

-12. Keep a stash of cool washcloths.
+12. Bring a stash of cool washcloths.

 13. Skip expensive beach toys.